thefirstnoellle/habitHaven/README.md

 ## :pencil: Motivation

 My motivation for this project was that I wanted an all-in-one app where I could keep track of my habits, encourage me to maintain streaks, as well as let me record my thoughts or any notes I had about that day's progress because one thing I've learned about myself is that I'm more motivated to reach my goals if I have an easy way to track of my progress!
-This is my project for Get Coding Module 1 and is helping me learn to code.

 ## :computer: Built With